tradingview/rest_integrations_docs/source/trading/Permissions.rst

 When a user logs into their broker account, TradingView requests `/permissions`_ to receive a list of the groups the user subscribed to.
 The user gets access to one or more groups depending on the list received.
-Refer to the :ref:`Groups <groups-endpoint>` article for more information about groups.
+Refer to the :ref:`Groups <groups-endpoint>` article for more information.

 Prerequisites
 ...............